zonemaster/zonemaster/test-zone-data/MethodsV2/README.md

 * The name server name can be repeated with different IP addresses (IPv4 or IPv6) providing multiple addresses for the same name.

+## Empty or undefined data
+Both empty and undefined data means that no data is expected.
+In the specification of the methods a destinction is made between the two.
+For the scenarios this distinction is upheld.
+In an empty set it will say either `(empty)` or `(undefined)`.

 ## Scenarios

 ### GOOD-1